-ICNEngage starts the new year with a webinar reflecting on how the support for Canada’s foreign aid has been impacted by the Covid-19 pandemic.
-Join us for the ICN webinar Public Support for Canada’s Foreign Aid in the time of COVID-19.
-We will be discussing select research findings from a recent study by the University of Guelph on public support for aid.
+On January 21, ICN hosted the webinar Public Support for Canada’s Foreign Aid in the time of COVID-19.
+We discussed select research findings from a recent study by the University of Guelph on public support for aid.

-The webinar presents the opportunity to engage in dialogue with researchers and development sector actors on this critical issue for the international development sector.
-Join Spencer Henson (Professor, Food, Agriculture ad Resource Economics, University of Guelph), Maïka Sondarjee (Assistant Professor, School of International Development and Global Studies, University of Ottawa) and Barbara Grantham (President & CEO, CARE Canada).
+The webinar presented the opportunity to engage in dialogue with researchers and development sector actors on this critical issue for the international development sector.
+The panel consisted of Spencer Henson (Professor, Food, Agriculture and Resource Economics, University of Guelph), Maïka Sondarjee (Assistant Professor, School of International Development and Global Studies, University of Ottawa) and Barbara Grantham (President & CEO, CARE Canada).

 Research Presentation By

 Spencer Henson is a Professor in the Guelph Institute of Development Studies (GIDS) and Department of Food, Agricultural and Resource Economics at the University of Guelph.
 His research interests are focused on food insecurity and nutrition, and on public support for development.
 He has undertaken research in over 70 countries and worked extensively with bilateral and multilateral donors and civil society organisations around the world.
 Currently, he is a leading a research program on public understanding and support for development in Canada, including attitudes towards aid and the propensity to make donations to civil society organisations working internationally.